Particle production rate for a dynamical system using the path integral approach: Particle Production in Vaidya geometry

 Sawayama \cite{Sawayama} modified the conventional definition of the dynamical horizon, as outlined in the previous section, based on the interpretation of MOTS.
 Sawayama has shown that by using the revised definition of the dynamical horizon and dynamical horizon equation, the mass of a black hole would ultimately diminish, resulting in the transformation of the spacetime into Minkowski spacetime.
 This transformation occurs regardless of the original size of the black hole mass.
 Sawayama \cite{Sawayama} demonstrated that in the context of dynamic spacetime, it is necessary to consider the position of the MOTS.
 For the generalized Vaidya metric, we get the location of the horizon as $r_{D}$ and $r_{D}^{+}$.
 It is essential to figure out the significance of the two limit surfaces associated with $r_{D}$ and $r_{D}^{+}$.
 The inner surface $r_{D}$ may be seen as the innermost trapped surface from which the dynamical horizon evolves.
 This surface signifies the beginning of the dynamical horizon's existence.
 This phenomenon may occur when a black hole, which was previously stationary, transitions into a dynamic state as a result of external factors, such as the influx of matter.
 The outer surface $r_{D}^{+}$ represents the final marginally trapped surface when the dynamical horizon no longer exists, perhaps transforming into a stationary event horizon.
 This phenomenon may occur when a black hole ceases to accumulate mass.
 Additionally, it is important to note that Majumder et al. \cite{gm3} use the dynamical horizon equations derived from Sawayama's \cite{Sawayama} modified description of the dynamical horizon to quantify the mass loss caused by Hawking radiation in a generalized Vaidya-type geometry, however, in a different context.

 In this context, we consider the adiabatic vacuum, which corresponds to a background spacetime that evolves gradually without experiencing rapid fluctuations, especially within the trapping surfaces.
 The evolution of the dynamical horizon depends on the mass function.
 For example, a trapped cylindrical surface is formed when the mass function varies linearly with $v$.
 Our aim is to investigate the dynamics of particle production within this trapped region in the generalized Vaidya spacetime using the effective action principle.
+The formation of a trapped horizon in Vaidya spacetime is characterized by the behavior of null expansions and the evolution of the mass function.
+Focusing on particle production within the trapped horizon region is particularly insightful because the dynamic geometry significantly influences quantum fields.
+In quantum field theory on curved spacetime, particle creation may arise from the time-dependent metrics that alter the vacuum state.
+In Vaidya spacetime, where the mass function $m(v,r)$ evolves with time as well as space, the resulting non-stationary gravitational background, and strong curvature effects amplify particle creation within the trapped region.
+This makes the trapped horizon an essential domain that may helps to explore non-equilibrium quantum processes associated with black hole formation and evaporation.
+Investigating particle production inside the dynamical horizon may provide a localized perspective on the Hawking effect, which may enrich our understanding of black hole thermodynamics in non-static, evolving spacetimes.\\

 Now we write the generalized Vaidya metric (\ref{1}) as \ben ds^2 = -F(v,r) dv^2 + 2dvdr + r^2 d\Omega^2 , \een with $F(v,r)=1-\frac{2m(v,r)}{r}$.
 From the generalized Vaidya metric (\ref{13}), we can compute the following quantities: the quadratic curvature invariant ($R_{\mu\nu}R^{\mu\nu}$), the Ricci scalar ($R$) and the Kretschmann scalar ($R_{\mu\nu\rho\lambda}R^{\mu\nu\rho\lambda}$):